-I had an accident that I caused by not paying attention, not being in the moment.
+I had an accident that I caused by not paying attention, not being “in the moment.”
 It happened because I had been ruminating about all that I had going on so that I missed paying attention to my environment.
 I wasn’t in the present moment in my 3000-pound car, going 35 miles an hour.
-The good news is no one was hurt, and I had great insurance.
+The good news is no one was hurt, and I had excellent insurance.

 Finally, I would like to end with how this all fits into our lives.
 Taking a “road less traveled” is about not letting fear stop us from doing what is right and good.
 It’s about taking action without fear, keeping a positive attitude along the way and taking care of ourselves as we go.

-Shortly after writing this I started drawing, and working on building the website “Finding Our Way Now”.
-You just never know where life will lead you when your ready to put fear aside and take action.
+Shortly after writing this I started drawing and working on building the website “Finding Our Way Now”.
+You just never know where life will lead you when you’re ready to put fear aside and take action.